CosmicPhoenix171/Darcnia/darcnia-campaign/npcs/tessawindfern.md

 ### Special Abilities

-**Brave (Halfling)**: Lyra has advantage on saving throws against being frightened.
+**Brave (Halfling)**: Tessa has advantage on saving throws against being frightened.

-**Halfling Nimbleness**: Lyra can move through the space of any creature that is larger than her.
+**Halfling Nimbleness**: Tessa can move through the space of any creature that is larger than her.

-**Lucky (Halfling)**: When Lyra rolls a 1 on an attack roll, ability check, or saving throw, she can reroll the die and must use the new roll.
+**Lucky (Halfling)**: When Tessa rolls a 1 on an attack roll, ability check, or saving throw, she can reroll the die and must use the new roll.

-**Network of Contacts**: Lyra knows someone in almost every district of Solspire.
+**Network of Contacts**: Tessa knows someone in almost every district of Solspire.
 She can gather information or make introductions with a successful DC 10 Persuasion check (takes 1 hour).

-**Tea Enthusiast**: Lyra always has tea available.
+**Tea Enthusiast**: Tessa always has tea available.
 Sharing tea with her grants advantage on social checks for the next interaction.

 ### Actions

 **Dagger** (only if absolutely necessary): Melee or Ranged Weapon Attack: +3 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 3 (1d4 + 1) piercing damage.

-**Flee!**: If combat breaks out, Lyra uses her action to Dash toward safety and calls for help.
+**Flee!**: If combat breaks out, Tessa uses her action to Dash toward safety and calls for help.

 ### Roleplay Notes
-- **Combat**: Lyra is NOT a combatant.
+- **Combat**: Tessa is NOT a combatant.
 She flees and hides, or calls for guild members to help.
-- **Social**: Lyra excels at gathering rumors, making introductions, and smoothing over conflicts.
+- **Social**: Tessa excels at gathering rumors, making introductions, and smoothing over conflicts.
 - **Support**: Can provide information, contacts, and emotional encouragement.
 - **Quirk**: Always has a cup of tea, gets flustered easily, uses lots of hand gestures.